chino/centos-chef-rbenv/README.md

 # rbenv cookbook example usage

-Installs a recent version of ruby to centos 5.9 and 6.4 using the rbenv cookbook.
+Installs a recent version of ruby on centos 5.9 and 6.4 using the rbenv cookbook along with some rbenv plugins.

 See: [cookbooks/rbenv-wrapper/recipes/default.rb](cookbooks/rbenv-wrapper/recipes/default.rb)